restorecommerce/resource-srv/README.md

 | Upsert | [ ]`io.restorecommerce.<resource>.<resourceName>` | [ ]`io.restorecommerce.<resource>.<resourceName>` | List of \<resourceName> to be created or updated |
 | Delete | `io.restorecommerce.resourcebase.DeleteRequest`   | `google.protobuf.Empty` | List of resource IDs to be deleted |

-For detailed fields of protubf messages `io.restorecommerce.resourcebase.ReadRequest` and `io.restorecommerce.resourcebase.DeleteRequest` refer [resource_base.proto](https://github.com/restorecommerce/protos/blob/master/io/restorecommerce/resource_base.proto) file.
+For detailed fields of protubf messages `io.restorecommerce.resourcebase.ReadRequest` and `io.restorecommerce.resourcebase.DeleteRequest` refer [resource-base-interface](https://github.com/restorecommerce/resource-base-interface/).

 ## Kafka Events

 A [Kafka](https://kafka.apache.org/) topic is created for each resource that is specified in the configuration file.
-CRUD operations are then posted as event messages in each call, using [kafka-client](https://github.com/restorecommerce/kafka-client) to respective topics.
+CRUD operations are posted as event messages to the resource's respective topic, using [kafka-client](https://github.com/restorecommerce/kafka-client).
 For more details of the event and topic names please refer [resource-base-interface](https://github.com/restorecommerce/resource-base-interface).

 This microservice subscribes to the following Kafka events by topic: